Home >> United States & Canada

 Over the years my wife and I have joyfully welcomed five boys into the world.
 The oldest two now study at the university while the youngest continue to build Legos and lose teeth.
 Remembering that moment of our first son's birth still moistens my eyes twenty-one years later.
 We fed them, clothed them, burped them and bathed them in good times and bad, in sickness and health.
 That's no boast, it's just the way it was..by the grace of God, if you will...because it was the right thing to do.

 Ellis Washington, J.D. - 5/6/2013

 Eden Alice Washington is my 11-year-old daughter.
 The other day I asked her if she listens to pop singer, Beyonce?
 She answered, “No!
 I don’t listen to that kind of music.”
-She doesn’t like Obama, she would never use skin whitening, she already considers herself a conservative and she’s curious about Christianity.
+She doesn’t like Obama, she already considers herself a conservative and she’s curious about Christianity.
 Eden, and her elder brother, Stone’s generation will have their hands full turning back Obama’s Progressive Revolution.
 While I love America the Beautiful, one thing that vexes me to no end about this country is its preference for the trivial over the intellectual.
 We'd rather read a heart rate monitor review than Plato or William Shakespeare.

 Alternative to Incarceration Programs (CASES)

 There are two main types of programs.
 Programs that are geared to individuals with specials needs and those w/o special needs.
 A criminal defense attorney will know the programs that you might eligible for.
 In this article, I will discuss two programs available through "CASES".

 Cases accepts both mail and female individuals.
 Cases operates the Court Employment Project (“CEP”) which is a non-residential alternative to incarceration program for teenage felony offenders.